JaiPEG/DifferentialEquations/README.md

 ## Animating a wave function

-An example program included in this project generates plots of an evolving wave function and saves them as SVG files under output/animWave/.
+An example program included in this project that generates plots of an evolving wave function and saves them as SVG files under output/animWave/.

 In order to run this program, ensure that the Julia package Gadfly is installed on your system, set your working directory to the project directory, and then type at the commandline,

-    julia --project=@. src/animWave.jl
+    julia src/animWave.jl

 If you have ImageMagick and FFmpeg installed on your system, you can use the following script to generate a video file from these plots, saved to output/animWave/vid.mp4.